swiftpp/swiftpp/docs/CompilerPerformance.md

   - **Other Jobs**: subprocesses launched by the driver, running `ld`, `swift -modulewrap`, `swift-autolink-extract`, `dsymutil`, `dwarfdump` and similar tools involved in finishing off a batch of work done by the frontend jobs.
-Some of these will be the `swift` program too, but they're not "doing frontend jobs" and so will have completely different profiles.
+Some of these will be the `swiftpp` program too, but they're not "doing frontend jobs" and so will have completely different profiles.

 The set of jobs that are run, and the way they spend their time, is itself